Thornie/DGHA-App/assets/languages/laws/vic/english.md

 #### Value of One Penalty Unit as of 2012: $125.19

-For more information visit [dog-guide-access-legislation](https://www.bca.org.au/dog-guide-access-legislation/)
+For more information visit [mindDog Australia](https://www.bca.org.au/mindDog Australia/)